WebberZone/autoclose/readme.txt

 * Added independent per-post-type age overrides for closing comments and pingbacks/trackbacks, alongside the existing global age.
 * Added an optional approved-comment count threshold: comments close once a post reaches the configured count, in addition to the age rule.
 * Added a read-only Preview changes option on the Tools page for the closing algorithm, pingback/trackback deletion, and revision deletion, showing matching counts, scope, and a sample of affected posts before you run them.
+* Added an AutoClose Status panel to the Tools page showing scheduling health, the next run, and the latest run's outcome, with a Repair schedule action.

 **Changed**